 6. Be mindful of the “naughty.”

-Affiliate fraudsters come out to play during the holidays, knowing the surge of legitimate orders allows them to more easily disguise their illicit activity.
+Affiliate fraud can rise during the holidays, knowing the surge of legitimate orders allows them to more easily disguise their illicit activity.
 Be on the lookout for pay-per-click trademark bidding and hijacking, multiple orders coming from the same IP address, huge spikes in traffic and sales, and affiliates pretending to be the brand through various channels.